piyushahuja/piyushahuja.github.io/about.md

 -->
 I was born and brought up in Chandigarh, India, and have been educated at IIT Delhi and Oxford.

-I think a lot about the authenticity, identity, the possibility of communication, the problem of consciousness, philosophy of mathematics, and artistic expression.
+I think a lot about authenticity and identity, the possibility of communication, the problem of consciousness, philosophy of mathematics, and artistic expression.

 Among the artists I like are Hayao Miyazaki, David Foster Wallace, Wes Anderson and Radiolab the podcast.